theodore-s-beers/collation-for-dummies/index.md

 perhaps people won't bother using it.
 It's already difficult enough to get programmers to support Unicode-aware systems ("Back in my day, ASCII was more than sufficient").
 Imagine, e.g., integrating a UCA implementation into a DBMS to sort millions of rows of data.
-It's a good thing that the Unicode project [ICU](https://icu.unicode.org/) (International Components for Unicode) maintains its own standards-compliant and generally highly performant libraries, including for collation.
+We're fortunate that the Unicode project [ICU](https://icu.unicode.org/) (International Components for Unicode) maintains its own standards-compliant and generally highly performant libraries, including for collation.